Size: 5.3 x 3.0 x 0.5 inches

 Better known for making inexpensive audio amplifiers, Pyle has branched out into automotive heads-up displays - with an emphasis on bold graphics to showcase key car data.
 With a bright 5.5-inch display and colorful output, the Pyle PHUD180BD conveys a lot of information, from the car’s speed to engine RPMs to a variety of alerts.

 The unit includes its own integrated projection screen or can be set up with the included windshield screen.
 On the downside, it inserts an annoying blind spot that can get in the way of being able to see what’s on the road ahead.
-However, at $67, the PHUD180BD is a reasonably priced way to put a lot of relevant information in your face.
+However, at $67, the PHUD180BD is a reasonably priced way to put a lot of relevant information in your face — earning it a place on our list of best car heads-up displays.

 Pyle PHUD180BD review: Price and availability